itcreativeusa/green-scribbles/README.md

 ![green-scribbles](./public/assets/img/screenshot.png)

 ## Credits
-Starter code in files was provided by Berkeley Bootcamp for studying purposes.
+The starter code in files was provided by Berkeley Bootcamp for studying purposes.
 Solution `location_pathname = window.location.pathname.replace(/\/+$/, "");` used in `index.js` file,
 This solution removes trailing slash from `window.location.pathname`.

-Solution was found here:
+The solution was found here:
 https://stackoverflow.com/questions/31185383/how-to-remove-trailing-slash-from-window-location-pathname

 ## License